 I noticed this most in games like FIFA and Helldivers.
 In FIFA, quick passes, first touches, and tight defending felt just a little late when matches got intense.
 In Helldivers, the delay was more obvious during hectic fights where fast aim correction and split-second movement decisions mattered.
 On the other hand, I barely noticed latency in slower games like Stardew Valley, where the pace is relaxed and precise reaction timing is not as critical.

-The bigger point for me is that this is a limit problem, not just a tuning problem.
-I could clean up my setup and make it better, but I could not remove the core delay that comes from the full remote-play pipeline.
+The bigger point is this is a limit problem, not a settings problem.
+I cleaned up everything a normal user realistically would, but I could not get rid of the core delay.

-That is the reality check: with current consumer internet conditions and current remote-play architecture, there is still a floor you cannot tune your way past.
+That is the reality check: right now there is still a floor you cannot tune your way past.

-Right now, cloud and remote play are great for many types of games, but they are still compromised for input-critical play.
-The same setup can feel excellent in one game and frustrating in another purely because of how strict the timing demands are.
+Right now, remote play is great for many games, but still compromised for games that need very tight timing.
+The same setup can feel great in one game and frustrating in another.

-That matches what I felt: Stardew Valley was mostly fine, while FIFA and Helldivers made the delay obvious.
-So this is less about whether PS Portal is "good" or "bad" overall, and more about where current latency limits still show up in real play.
+That is exactly what I felt: Stardew Valley was mostly fine, while FIFA and Helldivers made the delay obvious.
+So for me, this is not about PS Portal being good or bad overall.
+It is about where current latency limits still show up.

 My PS Portal setup taught me one uncomfortable but useful lesson: even near the practical limit for consumer remote play, latency can still be enough to ruin the experience in games that depend on precise timing.
 That does not mean cloud gaming is bad or broken.
 It means the current physical and network limits are still very real, and they show up fast in reaction-heavy gameplay.